Does Electronic Craftsmen offer Free Samples?

-- A flat charge of $33 for paper processing fees (Brokerage)
+- A flat charge of CDN$56 for paper processing fees (Brokerage)

-- Most parts manufactured in Canada are duty free.
+- Most of our custom parts are manufactured in Canada and are duty free.
 However, for parts manufactured in China or for parts that are Non-NAFTA / USMCA (typically prototypes), 6.6% of the total value of the goods shipped (U.S. Duty).

-- New U.S. Tariffs for parts manufactured in China and shipped to the U.S., until December 2018 - 10% of the total value of the goods will apply.
-Note: as of January 2019 the rate may increase to 25%.
+- U.S. Tariffs for parts manufactured in China and shipped to the U.S: As of January 2019, the rate of 25% of the total value of the goods applies.

 When shipping outside Canada and the U.S., we will work with you at the onset to find suitable shipping arrangements to ensure that your parts get to your destination in a timely and cost-effective manner.